podrezo/journeyman/_posts/2019-12-29-All-About-Flights.md

 ![Flight calendar prices]({{ site.baseurl }}/images/posts/flight-calendar-prices.png){: .img-fluid .rounded}

 By choosing to leave on Wednesday and come back on a Monday you're paying $883 versus say leaving on Sunday the 7th and coming back on Sunday the 21st which costs $994 which is a whole $111 of difference.
 If you're going with your partner, that's over two hundred dollars saved on just flights alone for what is at worst a minor inconvenience.
+Again, Google Flights is your best friend here for locking down the cheapest days and times.

 Regarding time of day, we run into a similar problem - people generally want to fly out at convenient times.
 Particularly in the evening, after work or late morning so they have enough time to get breakfast and pack bags.
 Few people want to get up at three in the morning when it is unclear if public transit is even running and make their groggy way down to the airport.
 However, despite that inconvenience you have a lot to gain by leaving at night: